- Location: Wisconsin

 I have a complaint about a dealer.
 What should I do?

-If you can't resolve the issue with the dealer, file a complaint form with the state.
+If you can't resolve the issue with the dealer, file a Dealer Complaint (Form MV2338) form with the state.
 Send the completed form to:

 - Wisconsin Department of Transportation